Expert Advice for Recovering NAS Infortrend EonStor DS 4024 Data from RAID Arrays

 To minimize the risk of data loss, it is important to follow proper shutdown procedures and ensure that all data is saved and any ongoing operations are completed before rebooting the system.
 Additionally, having a backup strategy in place is highly recommended to protect against potential data loss scenarios.

-Although NAS EonStor DS 4024 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS EonStor DS 4024 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view